KiranACD/pythontutorials/ContextManagers/README.md

 ## What is a context?

 It is the state of things when running a section of the code.
-Consider this piece of code.
+Consider this piece of code:

 ```
 # module.py